 ● Could exceed $1500 based on market

-  The "iPhone Fold" exists only in patents and internal testing, but Apple could push for a consumer product release soon.
-Rumors have been scarce so far, so information about the product comes primarily from patents.
+The "iPhone Fold" exists only in patents and internal testing, but Apple could soon push for a consumer product release.
+Rumors have been scarce, so information about the product comes primarily from patents.

 Evidence shows Apple is considering folding technology.
-While Apple is rarely the first to new technology, the company is known to investigate it via testing and patents.
+While Apple is rarely the first to new technology, it is known to investigate it via testing and patents.

 Apple could be developing a tablet that folds into a phone or a clamshell that opens up into a full-screen phone.
 The difference is minimal but notable.
 Samsung sells two "foldable" devices — the clamshell Galaxy Z Flip and the tablet Galaxy Z Fold.

 Going forward, we will consider the product an iPhone capable of folding one way or another and refer to it as the "iPhone Fold."
 Leaks and speculation suggest the "iPhone Flip" is also a possibility, but Apple could avoid these terms entirely and may not even refer to the device as an iPhone.